TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixAMediaScriptsPlugins/MediaScriptsInGeneral/Index.rst

 media/scripts/ in general
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The directory typo3/sysext/cms/tslib/media/scripts (in older versions just media/scripts) primarily contains php-scripts which are meant as 'external modules' as opposed to features included in the typo3/sysext/cms/tslib/ libraries.
-Although they are distributed with TYPO3 just like the rest of tslib/ they form a basis for externally developed frontend functionality.
+The directory typo3/sysext/statictemplates/media/scripts (in older versions typo3/sysext/cms/tslib/media/scripts or just media/scripts) primarily contains PHP scripts which are meant as 'external modules' as opposed to features included in the typo3/sysext/cms/tslib/ libraries.
+They are distributed with TYPO3 as part of the sysext statictemplates and form a basis for externally developed frontend functionality.
 So for most of these scripts, be inspired by them to write your own code.
-Notice the word 'most';
-because some are written long time ago and do not represent the state- of-the-day to do it.
+Notice the word 'most'; because some are written long time ago and do not represent the state-of-the-day to do it.

 About 'example templates'